Skip to main content

 (d) When the juvenile court relinquishes or transfers jurisdiction to a court in another Ohio county and the other court does not accept jurisdiction, the CSEA retains administrative responsibility.

-(6) When a child support order has never been issued and the duty of support is based on a final and enforceable determination of paternity or a presumption of paternity other than a JFS 07038, "Acknowledgment of Paternity Affidavit" (effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code), the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+(6) When a child support order has never been issued and the duty of support is based on a final and enforceable determination of paternity or a presumption of paternity other than a JFS 07038, "Acknowledgment of Paternity Affidavit" (effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code), the CSEA in the county in which the parent, guardian, custodian, or caretaker of a child resides or the person with whom a child resides has administrative responsibility.

 (a) When the applicant for services moves to another Ohio county and the CSEA: